nextstrain/nextstrain.org/README.md

 ## Deployments

-See the (infrastructure documentation)[./docs/infrastructure.md) for details.
+See the [infrastructure documentation](./docs/infrastructure.md) for details.

 ---